 - It doesn’t require the use of titanium tent pegs that are needed to raise the pot when you use the Trail Designs 12-10 burner

-Optional Fuel Container This Twin Neck Alcohol Fuel Bottle both stores and measures fuel.
+Optional Fuel Container This Twin Neck Fuel Bottle (1.2 oz) both stores and measures fuel.

 Alcohol Fuel Sources/Options Denatured Alcohol (aka clean burning marine stove fuel, methylated spirits, shellac thinner, liquid fondue fuel, chafing dish fuel).
 It is available world-wide in hardware stores (and in the US at Walmart or similar stores).
 In many countries like France it is sold in grocery stores as a fondue or chafing dish fuel.
 First choice in US is Klean-Strip Brand, likely labeled S-L-X “Clean burning fuel for marine stoves.”
 But I have used many other brands of denatured alcohol with no problems.

 In a pinch, you can use HEET (Yellow label, not the Red label HEET) which is sold at all auto-supply stores and many gas stations and convenience stores like 7-11.
 HEET works fine, but has more residue than plain alcohol fuel.